 Related to licensing is the complex area of Digital Right Management (DRM), which involves technological means often employed by publishers or content vendors to control whether or how digital media (commonly eBooks, DVDs, or streaming media) can be accessed, copied, distributed, or reformatted.

 An alternative to commercially licensed resources are ones with Creative Commons licenses, e.g., copyrighted works whose authors or creators have chosen to extend certain usage rights to the public, including educational use.

 A persistent link, also known as a durable link, stable link, or permalink, is a URL that connects to a record for a specific item such as a full-text article in an electronic journal subscription or an eBook on a publisher platform.
 Persistent links can be placed within Canvas, course syllabi and documents such as reading lists.
-With an inserted prefix routing users through a proxy server, these links can allow students to remotely access published resources licensed by the library and restricted to use via Tulane's campus network.
+With an inserted code routing users through an authentication system, these links can allow students to remotely access published resources licensed by the library and restricted to use via Tulane's campus network.

-When students click on a proxied link to an article, database, or other licensed resource, they are prompted to log in to the network using their Tulane ID and password.
+When students click on an authenticated or proxied link to an article, database, or other licensed resource, they are prompted to log in to the network using their Tulane ID and password.
 This preserves the authorized licensed use of the resource, even when accessed from off-campus.

 As of December 18, 2019, the library is using a new method of providing proxied links to networked resources from off-campus.
 It's called OpenAthens, which is an identity and Internet Protocol (IP)- based authentication system that provides smoother access to the library's resources using your Tulane single sign-on (SSO) credentials.
 OpenAthens replaced our previous system, EZproxy.
 It offers more reliable and consistent access and should resolve the "proxy error" access issues many users encounter.
 If you have previously embedded EZprozy information in the URLs for resources listed in your course materials, please update your links.